Part L FAQs

 When should I get SAP Calculations done?

 You should obtain a Design SAP calculation as soon as your Building Regulations drawings and specifications are completed.
 It is vital to check that the design meets or exceeds the Target Fabric Energy Efficiency (TFEE).
 The next step is to consider options for heating, heating controls, hot water, secondary heating, lighting, ventilation and renewables, to ensure the Target Emissions Rate (TER) is met.

-As a guide, with mains gas heating, a dwelling design needs to exceed the TFEE by at last 15% in order to meet the Target Emissions Rate (TER) without using renewables.
+As a guide, with mains gas heating, a dwelling design needs to exceed the TFEE by around 12% to 15% in order to meet the Target Emissions Rate (TER) without using renewables.

 If the proposed dwelling is off the mains gas grid, it is very important to consider the options for heating type and different heating fuels carefully and at an early stage.

 To help with this, we offer a consultation service for clients preparing planning applications in these and other circumstances, because L1A compliance constraints for proposals can have a significant impact on the construction costs.

 It is not compulsory, there is an option to forgo the air test on small developments, but there is a punitive test result of 15 m3/m2.h applied to the As-built SAP calculation.
 Unless there are features in the design to offset the effect of this on both Target Fabric Energy Efficiency (TFEE) and Target Emissions Rate (TER), the resulting As-built SAP will show a Fail result.

 So for most convential designs, it will be necessary to have an air test done at completion to show the result is as good or better than the target rate used in the Design SAP calculation.